-- The reagent is intended for in vitro diagnostic use only.
-1. - 2.
-If vial is cracked or leaking, discard the contents immediately. - 3.
-Do not use the reagent past the expiration date (see Vial Label). - 4 - Do not use the reagent if a precipitate is present.
+- The reagent is intended for in vitro diagnostic use only. - If vial is cracked or leaking, discard the contents immediately. - 3.
+Do not use the reagent past the expiration date (see Vial Label). - 4 - 5. - Do not use the reagent past the explication date (see Vial Label).
+Do not use the reagent if a precipitate is present.
 Protective clothing should be worn when handling the reagent, such as disposable gloves and a laboratory coat.
-5 - 6.
 The reagent has been filtered through a 0.2 μm capsule to reduce the bioburden, but is not supplied sterile.
-Once a vial has been opened the contents should remain viable up until the expiry date as long as there is no marked turbidity, which can indicate reagent deterioration or contamination. - The reagent contains 0.1% sodium azide.
+Once a vial has been opened the contents should remain viable up until the expiry date as long as there is no 6. marked turbidity, which can indicate reagent deterioration or contamination. - The reagent contains 0.1% sodium azide.
 Sodium azide may be toxic if ingested and may react with lead and copper plumbing to form explosive metal azides.
 On disposal flush away with large volumes of water.

-7 - 8.
-No known tests can guarantee products derived from animal sources are free from infectious agents.
+No known tests can guarantee products derived from animal sources are 7. - free from infectious agents.
 Care must be taken in the use and disposal of each vial and its contents